 7 Instagram Photo-Ops You Don’t Want to Miss

-Each visit to the Bay Area Discovery Museum (BADM) is a chance for you to capture your child experiencing the fun and creative learning that happens throughout the site.
-We completely understand the desire to document and share all of the moments of fun, engaging exploration that your child experiences at BADM.
-We do it too!
-Tag and follow us using @bayareadiscoverymuseum.
+Every visit to the Bay Area Discovery Museum (BADM) is a chance for you to capture your child experiencing the fun and creative learning that happens throughout the site.
+We know how enjoyable it is to document and share all of the fun-filled moments and engaging exploration that your child experiences on our campus, and we love to see and share your adventures at BADM.
+Tag and follow us using @bayareadiscoverymuseum

 Read on to learn more about the seven most Instagram-friendly spots on the BADM site – and what your child is learning while they’re posing!